ParaGroup/WindFlow/README.md

 The library requires the following dependencies:
 * <strong>a C++ compiler</strong> with full support for C++17 (WindFlow tests have been successfully compiled with both GCC and CLANG)
 * <strong>FastFlow</strong> version >= 3.0 (https://github.com/fastflow/fastflow)
-* <strong>CUDA</strong> (for using operators targeting GPUs)
+* <strong>CUDA</strong> (version >= 11.5 is preferred for using operators targeting GPUs)
 * <strong>libtbb-dev</strong> required by GPU operators only
-* <strong>libgraphviz-dev</strong> and <strong>rapidjson-dev</strong> when compiling with -DWF_TRACING_ENABLED to report statistics and using the Web Dashboard
+* <strong>libgraphviz-dev</strong> and <strong>rapidjson-dev</strong> when compiling with -DWF_TRACING_ENABLED to report statistics and to use the Web Dashboard for monitoring purposes
 * <strong>librdkafka-dev</strong> for using the integration with Kafka (special Kafka_Source and Kafka_Sink operators)
 * <strong>doxygen</strong> (to generate the documentation)

 <b>Important about the FastFlow dependency</b> -> after downloading FastFlow, the user needs to configure the library for the underlying multi-core environment.
 By default, FastFlow pins its threads onto the cores of the machine.
 To make FastFlow aware of the ordering of cores, and their correspondence in CPUs and NUMA regions, it is important to run (just one time) the script <strong>"mapping_string.sh"</strong> in the folder <tt>fastflow/ff</tt> before compiling your WindFlow programs.

 # Macros
-WindFlow, and its underlying level FastFlow, come with some important macros that can be used during compilation to enable specific behaviors:
+WindFlow, and its underlying level FastFlow, come with some important macros that can be used during compilation to enable specific behaviors.
+Some of them are reported below:
 * <strong>-DWF_TRACING_ENABLED</strong> -> enables tracing (logging) at the WindFlow level (operator replicas), and allows streaming applications to continuously report statistics to a Web Dashboard (which is a separate sub-project).
 Outputs are also written in log files at the end of the processing
 * <strong>-DTRACE_FASTFLOW</strong> -> enables tracing (logging) at the FastFlow level (raw threads and FastFlow nodes).
 Outputs are written in log files at the end of the processing
 * <strong>-DFF_BOUNDED_BUFFER</strong> -> enables the use of bounded lock-free queues for pointer passing between threads.
 Otherwise, queues are unbounded (no backpressure mechanism)
 * <strong>-DDEFAULT_BUFFER_CAPACITY=VALUE</strong> -> set the size of the lock-free queues capacity.
-The default size of the queues is of 2048 entries.
-We suggest the users to significantly reduce this size in applications that use GPU operators (e.g., using values between 16 to 128 depending on the available GPU memory)
+The default size of the queues is of 2048 entries
-* <strong>-DNO_DEFAULT_MAPPING</strong> -> if set, FastFlow threads are not pinned onto CPU cores, but they are scheduled by the Operating System
+* <strong>-DNO_DEFAULT_MAPPING</strong> -> if this macro is enabled, FastFlow threads are not pinned onto CPU cores, but they are scheduled by the Operating System
-* <strong>-DBLOCKING_MODE</strong> -> if set, FastFlow queues use the blocking concurrency mode (pushing to a full queue or polling from an empty queue might suspend the underlying thread).
+* <strong>-DBLOCKING_MODE</strong> -> if this macro is enabled, FastFlow queues use the blocking concurrency mode (pushing to a full queue or polling from an empty queue might suspend the underlying thread).
 If not set, waiting conditions are implemented by busy-waiting spin loops.

-Some macros are useful to configure the run-time system when GPU operators are utilized in your application.
+Some macros are useful to configure the runtime system when GPU operators are utilized in your application.
 The default version of the GPU support is based on explicit CUDA memory management and overlapped data transfers, which is a version suitable for a wide range of NVIDIA GPU models.
 However, the developer might want to switch to a different implementation that makes use of the CUDA unified memory support.
 This can be done by compiling with the macro <strong>-DWF_GPU_UNIFIED_MEMORY</strong>.
 Alternatively, the user can configure the runtime system to use pinned memory on NVIDIA System-on-Chip devices (e.g., Jetson Nano and Jetson Xavier), where pinned memory is directly accessed by CPU and GPU without extra copies.
 This can be done by compiling with the macro <strong>-DWF_GPU_PINNED_MEMORY</strong>.

 # Build the Examples
 WindFlow is a header-only template library.
 To build your applications you have to include the main header of the library (<tt>windflow.hpp</tt>).
 For using the operators targeting GPUs, you further have to include the <tt>windflow_gpu.hpp</tt> header file and compile using the <code>nvcc</code> CUDA compiler (or through <code>clang</code> with CUDA support).
 The source code in this repository includes several examples that can be used to understand the use of the API and the advanced features of the library.
 The examples can be found in the <tt>tests</tt> folder.
 To compile them: